 One Section Available to Choose From:

 |July 21, 2014 - August 01, 2014||2||M-F 9A-4P||Open||Andrew Pennock||10598|

-Students end the term by designing an action plan that either evaluates a program or analyzes a policy of their choice.
-The practical skills and substantive content taught in this course provide students a foundation for leadership, preparing them to be critical and informed citizens.
+Students end the term by designing an Action Plan that either evaluates a program or analyzes a policy of their choice.
+The practical skills and substantive content taught in this course provide students a foundation for leadership and prepare them to be critical and informed citizens.